My Account

 Pro Tip: Some skills and traits are considered useful across all industries.
 Take a look at the top skills employers look for and the top traits and qualities employers look for to find out more.

-You’ll want to identify and have stories ready for a few personal strengths.
-The interview can follow up the "what are your strengths" question by asking for more examples of strengths.
+The interviewer can follow up the "What are your strengths" question by asking for more examples of strengths.

 Here’s an example of a second strength for the same candidate.